'Speak a new language so that the world will be a new world'.

 Alongside my work in schools I have tutored children and young people aged 5 to 18 (online and in person) preparing many of them for school entrance or end of year exams.
 I realised there was a high demand of parents looking for the right tutor for their child.
 Parents I spoke to either confided how daunting it felt to begin filtering through the high number of tutors available in tutoring agencies, or some had had a negative experience previously, and others felt pressure from the need to find a tutor who was really going to help their child catch up, develop confidence and be successful at exams.

 I created My Language Tuition in order to cater for these needs.

 I have successfully supported a high number of students with their grammar, pronunciation, listening and reading skills.
 I've helped them become confident speakers and grow an interest for languages and other cultures.

 A rapport of trust is vital and I genuinely care about my students' individual wellbeing and learning needs.
 I listen and have empathy but I am firm when this is required.

-Other skills that help me a better teacher:
+Other skills that help me be a better teacher:

-In 2018 I did a foundation training in Child & Adolescent Psychotherapy (Terapia) for 1 year.
+In 2018 I did a foundation training in Child & Adolescent Psychotherapy (with Terapia) for 1 year.
 It gave me even more insight into how children's minds develop and function.
 It also confirmed my view that every child being different, there isn't a one-size-fits-all pedagogy.

-I am also a qualified yoga teacher (Intelligent Yoga Teacher Training) and I have taught some calming breathing techniques to some of my students who felt stressed before exams.
+I am also a qualified yoga teacher (with Intelligent Yoga Teacher Training) and I have taught some calming breathing techniques to some of my students who felt stressed before exams.